 Still, there are many buyers whose homes were far from completion, and in some cases, not even started.
 It is conceivable that many of these buyers could lose their deposit money.
 For some people, that could mean losing anywhere from $10,000 to $50,000.

-Still, even for the lucky ones whose homes were already completed or will soon be finished, the community faces uncertainty as to how the neighborhood they were promised actually materializes.
+Even for the lucky ones whose homes were already completed or will soon be finished, the community faces uncertainty as to how the neighborhood they were promised actually materializes.
 Many of the promised amenities and services, such as lawn care and home maintenance, will be determined later by the builder that buys the vacant lots.
 This is assuming that a buyer is found.

-Levitt now joins a growing list of names such as Neumann Homes in Illinois, Elliott Building Group in Pennsylvania, Kara Homes in New Jersey and Turner-Dunn Homes in Arizona who all filed for bankruptcy in 2007.
+Levitt now joins a growing list of names such as Neumann Homes in Illinois, Elliott Building Group in Pennsylvania, Kara Homes in New Jersey, and Turner-Dunn Homes in Arizona, who all filed for bankruptcy in 2007.

 The news is unwelcome to many potential buyers who fear buying a home at a time with so much uncertainty.
-While the news is troubling, buyers should not stress too much over the news since incidents like those with Levitt & Sons are very rare.
+While the news is troubling, buyers should not stress too much over it, since incidents like those with Levitt & Sons are very rare.
 After all, there were over 1.3 million housing starts in 2007 and the number of homes affected by bankrupt builders makes up an extremely small percentage.

 Still, there are some actions buyers can take to ensure they protect themselves when purchasing a new home in an active retirement community: